Laptop Tips

 4. wiping rag

 Step 1.
-First, we need to remove all the screws that secure the back cover, then insert an old credit card under the back cover and move the card to release the latch that fixed the back cover to the laptop.
+First, we need to remove all the screws that secure the back cover.
+Then, insert an old credit card under the back cover and move the card to release the latches that hold the back cover in place.

 Step 2.
 Disconnect the battery connector from the motherboard.
-This step is very important, and the purpose is to avoid damage to the hardware.
+This step is very important to avoid damaging the hardware.

 Step 3.
 Remove all screws securing the heatsink and cooling fan, and disconnect the fan cable from the motherboard.

 Step 4.
-Remove the fan from the heatsink and clean the fan and heatsink with a brush.
-The most important thing is that you need to clean up the dust and lint stacked on the vent of the heatsink.
+Remove the fan from the heatsink and clean it with a brush.
+The most important thing is to clean up the dust and lint stacked on the vent of the heatsink.

 Step 5.
-Then use a brush to clean the dust from the heatsink and fan assembly.
-Clean the dust and lint from the heatsink&fan assembly bay.
+Then, use a brush to clean the dust from the heatsink and fan assembly.
+Clean the dust and lint from the heatsink and fan assembly bay.

 Clean the heatsink and fan